mpdaza/mESloTTS/README.md

 ```

 ### INFERENCE
+For inference it is needed: G_X.pth and config.json in the same path!
 11. For the inference it is important to define some phrase, generator.pth and the output
 ```sh
 python infer.py --text <phrase> -m <root/.../G.pth> -o <root/.../output>